 I am Co-Founder of LinkedIn and a partner at Greylock.

-On this site, I will post essays on entrepreneurship, Silicon Valley, civics, politics, and perhaps some philosophical topics, too.
+This blog is a hub of all my posts and essays online.
+I write about entrepreneurship, Silicon Valley, civics, politics, and perhaps some philosophical topics, too.

 - Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies